 Chickens shall be kept for personal use only.
 Selling chickens, eggs, or chicken manure, or the breeding of chickens for commercial purposes is prohibited.

-For information, please contact the Planning and Zoning Division at 407-957-8427 or email the Planning Department.
+For information, please contact the Zoning Division at 407-957-8422 or Zoning.Department@stcloudfl.gov for more information.